Doc, others to fly over Newton

+This content is being provided for free as a public service to our readers during the coronavirus outbreak.
+Please support local journalism by subscribing to your local newspaper.

-B-29 Bomber “Doc,” once partially constructed and then restored by Newton resident and “Rosie the Riveter” Connie Palacioz, will fly over Newton and central Kansas towns with aircraft from McConnell Air Force Base for Operation America Strong on May 6.
+NEWTON — B-29 Bomber “Doc,” once partially constructed and then restored by Newton resident and “Rosie the Riveter” Connie Palacioz, will fly over Newton and central Kansas towns with aircraft from McConnell Air Force Base for Operation America Strong on Wednesday, May 6.

 Team McConnell is scheduled to perform a series of community flyovers for Operation America Strong beginning at 10 a.m.
 Wednesday.
 The flyover is estimated to pass over Newton and Newton Medical Center about 10:25 a.m.